So you’ve settled on ham for your special meal, but have you decided on what to serve with ham?

 And if you are really looking to save time, we have ideas for Canned Green Bean Recipes, too.

-You’ve been warned: This Jiffy corn casserole might snatch the spotlight from your ham main course!
+You’ve been warned: This Jiffy corn casserole might snatch the spotlight from your ham main course.

 Perfect for holidays and potluck, this yummy side dish is made mainly with canned corn, sour cream, and butter.

-However, if you want to shake things up a bit, try adding diced jalapeños to the mix for a spicy flair or incorporate sweet flavor to the overall dish with a touch more sugar.
+However, if you want to shake things up a bit, try adding diced jalapeños to the mix for a spicy flair or incorporate a sweet flavor to the overall dish with a touch more sugar.

-Served as the hearty side dish, these tender and creamy old-fashioned Southern butter beans are a total crowd-pleaser.
+Served as the hearty side dish, these tender, and creamy old-fashioned Southern butter beans are a total crowd-pleaser.